Understanding the Suicide Clause in Life Insurance

 Does life insurance pay out for suicide after 2 years?

 Yes, most life insurance policies provide full death benefit payouts for suicide deaths that occur after the two-year exclusion period ends.
 Once this timeframe passes, the suicide clause expires and beneficiaries receive the same coverage as any other cause of death.
-The policy becomes fully enforceable for suicide claims, subject to the overall policy terms and conditions.
-This applies to individual term life, whole life, and universal life policies.
+This applies to individual term life, whole life, and universal life policies, subject to overall policy terms.

-What happens if someone commits suicide during the contestability period?
+What happens if someone dies by suicide during the contestability period?

 If suicide occurs during both the contestability period and the suicide exclusion period (typically the same two-year window), the claim will likely be denied based on the suicide clause specifically.
 The insurer will refund premiums paid rather than paying the death benefit.
 While the contestability period allows investigation of application fraud, the suicide clause is the primary reason for denial in these cases regardless of application accuracy.